Balance Balls for Exercise: What Actually Works

 ---

 A balance ball (also called a stability ball or Swiss ball) is an inflatable exercise tool that forces your core to engage during virtually any movement you perform on it.
-That constant micro-adjustment your body makes to stay stable is the whole point, and it is why balance balls have stuck around gyms for decades while other fitness fads disappeared.
+That constant micro-adjustment your body makes to stay stable?
+That's the whole point, and it's why balance balls have stuck around gyms for decades while other fitness fads disappeared.

 But balance balls are wildly overused for some exercises and underused for others.
-After 10+ years building products and hearing from thousands of our customers about their training setups, I have seen the same pattern over and over.
-People either sit on one at their desk thinking it will fix their posture (it will not, not like that), or they ignore them entirely because they look silly.
+After 10+ years helping people build better recovery and movement habits, I've seen the same pattern over and over.
+People either sit on one at their desk thinking it'll fix their posture (it won't, not like that), or they ignore them entirely because they look silly.

 ## What Balance Balls Actually Do for Your Body

-The unstable surface of a balance ball recruits stabilizer muscles that flat surfaces do not challenge.
+The unstable surface of a balance ball recruits stabilizer muscles that flat surfaces don't challenge.
 Your deep core, including the transverse abdominis, multifidus, and pelvic floor muscles, has to fire constantly to keep you from rolling off.
-That is free core work built into every exercise.
+That's free core work built into every exercise.

 Performing exercises on unstable surfaces increases trunk muscle activation compared to the same exercises on stable surfaces.
 Your body is solving a balance problem while also doing the exercise.
 Two demands at once.

-According to 321 STRONG, the real value of balance balls is not replacing your regular training.
-It is supplementing it.
+According to 321 STRONG, the real value of balance balls isn't replacing your regular training.
+It's supplementing it.
 Use them for core work, mobility drills, and active warm-ups.
-Do not use them for heavy lifting.
-Seriously, do not squat on a balance ball.
+Don't use them for heavy lifting (seriously, don't squat on a balance ball).

 ## 5 Balance Ball Exercises That Are Actually Worth Your Time